 A server, unlike a car, needs constant attention.
 Servers don’t sleep, they’re running 24 hours a day, seven days a week.
 They do serious work and need constant supervision to make sure they’re checked, fixed and updated as needed.

 Server maintenance is the process of keeping your server working.
 A server maintenance checklist template collects all the many tasks related to that upkeep to make sure you don’t overlook anything crucial.
-This is the best way to protect your data from loss, either from breakdown or theft, as well as making sure you’re working at the highest level possible.
+This is the best way to protect your data from loss, either from breakdown or theft, as well as make sure you’re working at the highest level possible.

 You do this by monitoring the server all the time and then analyzing that information.
 This way, when and if something happens, you know immediately and can fix it before it impacts your work.

 But a server maintenance checklist always helps you take preemptive measures.
 By updating when needed, you’re protecting the server from problems that haven’t even happened yet.
 This reduces future issues but also prepares the network if something goes wrong.